-NOTICE: Do not move the computer while using the optical drive to prevent loss of data.

-NOTICE: Do not check the computer as baggage

-- 1 Consider disabling wireless activity on your computer to maximize battery operating time.
-To disable wireless activity, press<Fn><F2>. - 1 Consider changing your power management options to maximize battery operating time.
-See Conserving Battery Power - I If you are traveling internationally, carry proof of ownership-or of your right to use the computer if it is company-owned-to speed your passage through customs.
+- NOTICE: Do not move the computer while using the optical drive to prevent loss of data. - NOTICE: Do not check the computer as baggage. - 1 Consider changing your power management options to maximize battery operating time (see Configuring Power Management Settings) - If you are traveling internationally, carry proof of ownership-or of your right to use the computer if it is company-owned-to speed your passage through customs.
 Investigate the customs regulations of the countries you plan to visit, and consider acquiring an international carnet (also known as a merchandise passport) from your government. - 1 Find out what type of electrical outlets are used in the countries you will visit, and have appropriate power adapters. - 1 Check with your credit card company for information about the kinds of emergency travel assistance it offers to users of portable computers.